Shlokaiscoding/c-language-basics/README.md

 # c-language-basics
-“My beginner journey in C, starting with CodeWithHarry’s playlist!”
+“My beginner journey in C”
 # C Language Basics 👩‍💻

 Hey there!
 I’m Shloka, a beginner learning C from scratch using Apna College's playlist 💻